mbabynames search ✿

 Neasa Beatrix

-"noble and strong" (Neasa) meets "she who brings happiness" (Beatrix).
+"not gentle" (Neasa) meets "she who brings happiness" (Beatrix).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Neasa Florence